syncfusion-content/blazor-docs/blazor/carousel/styles-and-appearance.md

 CSS Class | Purpose of Class
 -----|-----
 |.e-carousel .e-carousel-item|To customize the carousel item
-|.e-carousel-item e-active| To customize the active carousel items
+|.e-carousel-item.e-active| To customize the active carousel item
 |.e-carousel .e-carousel-indicators|To customize the indicators
 |.e-carousel .e-carousel-indicators .e-indicator-bars .e-indicator-bar|To customize the indicator bars
-|.e-carousel .e-carousel-indicators .e-indicator-bars .e-indicator-bar .e-indicator|To customize the indicators appearance
+|.e-carousel .e-carousel-indicators .e-indicator-bars .e-indicator-bar .e-indicator|To customize the individual indicator appearance
 |.e-carousel .e-carousel-navigators|To customize the navigators
-|.e-carousel .e-carousel-navigators .e-next .e-btn:not(:disabled) .e-btn-icon|To customize the next icon
-|.e-carousel .e-carousel-navigators .e-previous .e-btn:not(:disabled) .e-btn-icon|To customize the previous icon
 |.e-carousel .e-carousel-navigators .e-previous|To customize the previous button
-|.e-carousel .e-carousel-navigators .e-next|To customize the next button
+|.e-carousel .e-carousel-navigators .e-play-pause|To customize the play and pause button
-|.e-carousel.e-partial .e-carousel-item|To customize the partial visible slides
+|.e-carousel.e-partial .e-carousel-slide-container|To customize the partial visible slides

 ![Carousel](./images/carousel.jpg)